Windrush scandal: Hostile environment policy

 The hostile environment policy, which came into effect in October 2012, comprises administrative and legislative measures to make staying in the United Kingdom as difficult as possible for people without leave to remain in the hope that they may "voluntarily leave".
 In 2012, Home Secretary Theresa May said the aim was to create "a really hostile environment for illegal immigrants".
 The policy was widely seen as part of a strategy of reducing UK immigration to the levels promised in the 2010 Conservative Party Election Manifesto.
 It introduced measures including a legal requirement for landlords, employers, the NHS, charities, community interest companies and banks to carry out ID checks and to refuse services to individuals unable to prove legal residence in the UK.
 Landlords, employers and others are liable to fines of up to £10,000 if they fail to comply with these measures.

 The policy led to a more complicated application process for "leave to remain" and encouraged voluntary deportation.
 The policy coincided with sharp increases in Home Office fees for processing leave to remain, naturalisation and registration of citizenship applications.
 The BBC reported that the Home Office had made a profit of more than £800 million from nationality services between 2011 and 2017.

 The term "hostile environment" had first been used under the Brown Government.
 On 25 April 2018, in answer to questions in Parliament during the Windrush scandal, then Prime Minister Theresa May said the hostile-environment policy would remain government policy.

 In June 2020, Britain's human rights watchdog, the Equality and Human Rights Commission (EHRC), launched a legal action to review the "hostile environment" immigration policy and to assess whether the Home Office had complied with its equality duties (as outlined in the Equality Act 2010).
 The EHRC planned to develop recommendations by September 2020.
 In November 2020, the EHRC said that the Home Office had broken the law by failing to obey public-sector equality duties by not considering how its policies affected black members of the Windrush generation.

+In August 2023, May stated in her memoirs that she did regret using the term 'hostile environment' but laid the blame for the Windrush scandal itself on the failure of "successive governments".